AlexandraPoe/DatabaseSQLMusicApp/README.md

 Windows GUI for managing your youtube playlist.
-Use well configured MAMP and import the sql file to have a database sample.
+Use MAMP and import the sql file to have a database sample.